yohn-maistre/yohn-maistre.github.io/content/post/nanogpt/nanogpt.md

 However, there's a glimmer of hope.
 Recently, Stanford and Databricks introduced Alpaca and Dolly models, hinting at the possibility of creating powerful tools like ChatGPT with significantly fewer resources.
 Keep an eye out for more details; I'll be sharing them soon.

 Now, let's talk Transformers.
 In 2017, a paper titled "Attention is all you need" was published.
 At the time, its authors probably didn't foresee the transformative impact of the Transformer architecture on the field.

-You might have come across this diagram:

-Transformer Diagram

 It serves as the basis for GPT and various other AI applications.
 We'll employ this architecture to construct our personalized GPT.